ezrashim/babyshim/README.md

 ```
 rails s
 ```
-- To open the app in a browser, type URL:
+- To open the app in a browser, type in URL:
 ```
 localhost:3000
 ```